TimCummings/170-file_cms/README.md

 > Using `File.write` as the provided solution does will create the extensionless file, which our CMS will not know how to render.
 We could attempt to render it as plain text by default; but the better solution is to validate that a file extension is provided.

+---

+### Deleting Documents - 11/15/2018

+**Requirements**

+1. When a user views the index page, they should see a "delete" button next to each document.

+2. When a user clicks a "delete" button, the application should delete the appropriate document and display a message: "$FILENAME was deleted".

+**Implementation**

+* Update `index.erb` to display a `delete` button next to each document.
+* Create a `post '/:file_name/delete'` route.
+  * set a session message as specified
+  * delete the file
+  * redirect to index